AppliedEnergistics/Applied-Energistics-2/.github/CONTRIBUTING.md

         * Mod Pack using and version?
             * Keep in mind that some mods might use an outdated version of AE2
             * If so you should report it to your modpack
-5. Click `Submit New Issue`, and wait for feedback!
+4. Click `Submit New Issue`, and wait for feedback!

 Providing as many details as possible does help us to find and resolve the issue faster and also you getting a fixed version as fast as possible.

+Please note that we might close any issue not matching these requirements.

 ### Submitting Changes